Projects

 The main goal of this study is to investigate the cracking performance of Fiber Reinforced Asphalt Concrete (FRAC) based on comprehensive fracture characterization performed through a series of monotonic and fatigue fracture-type experiments.

-Reflective Cracking Model for Airport Asphalt Overlay Design
+Reflective Cracking Model for Airport Asphalt Overlay Design (Phase I)

 πŸ“… 2021 – 2024